A contract is a legally binding agreement. This could be a 'contract of employment' or a 'contract of service'.

 The difference between an employment contract and a written statement

-By law (Employment Rights Act 1996), anyone legally classed as an employee or worker has the right to a 'written statement of employment particulars'.
+By law (Employment Rights Act 1996), someone has the right to a 'written statement of employment particulars' if they have the legal status of either:

 A written statement includes the main terms of someone's employment, for example pay and working hours.